heroesofnft/avalanche-dapp-sdks/README.md

 ## Running example dapp

-1. run `yarn bootstrap` from the root of the project
+Make sure to run the getting started steps above, then:

-2. cd into the dapp and yarn start
+1. cd into the `/packages/avalanche-connector-example`
+2. `yarn start`